transformerlab/transformerlab-docs/docs/interact/model-activations.md

 <img src={require('./gifs/ModelActivations.gif').default} alt="Model Activations GIF" width="500" />

+> **Note**: This feature is currently experimental and is only available to use with the Fastchat and MLX Server.

 ## Accessing Model Activations

 After running a model in the Foundation tab, you can analyze its internal workings: